-If you travel away from home overnight on business, you can deduct these travel expenses if they're not lavish or extravagant:
+If you travel away from home overnight on business, you can deduct these travel expenses:

-Airline, train, or bus fares -- First-class isn’t considered lavish or extravagant
+Airline, train, or bus fares -- This includes first-class.

 Actual expenses or standard mileage rate